Class: Aws::ConfigService::Types::ConfigurationRecorder

 #role_arnString

-Amazon Resource Name (ARN) of the IAM role assumed by Config and used by the configuration recorder.
+The Amazon Resource Name (ARN) of the IAM role assumed by Config and used by the specified configuration recorder.

 While the API model does not require this field, the server will reject a request without a defined roleARN for the configuration recorder.

-If you have used an Amazon Web Services service that uses Config, such as Security Hub or Control Tower, and an Config role has already been created, make sure that the IAM role that you use when setting up Config keeps the same minimum permissions as the already created Config role.
-You must do this so that the other Amazon Web Services service continues to run as expected.
+If you use an Amazon Web Services service that uses Config, such as Security Hub or Control Tower, and an IAM role has already been created, make sure that the IAM role that you use when setting up Config keeps the same minimum permissions as the pre-existing IAM role.
+You must do this to ensure that the other Amazon Web Services service continues to run as expected.

-For example, if Control Tower has an IAM role that allows Config to read Amazon Simple Storage Service (Amazon S3) objects, make sure that the same permissions are granted within the IAM role you use when setting up Config.
+For example, if Control Tower has an IAM role that allows Config to read S3 objects, make sure that the same permissions are granted to the IAM role you use when setting up Config.
 Otherwise, it may interfere with how Control Tower operates.
-For more information about IAM roles for Config, see Identity and Access Management for Config in the Config Developer Guide.

 Returns: